 William and John Bissell established Bhadrajun Artisans Trust (BAT) in 1988

-Back from the USA after his studies, William with Rajkumar Rodla visited the villages in Rajasthan, talking to different sets of artisans about his ...
-In September 1988 William registered the Bhadrajun Artisan's Trust.
-The Society to run The Fabindia School was registered in 1992.
+Back from the USA after his studies, William, with Rajkumar Rodla, visited the villages in Rajasthan, talking to different sets of artisans about his ...
+In September 1988, William decided to register the Bhadrajun Artisan's Trust.
+The Society for formally formed on the 25th of June 1992 and established The Fabindia School

 Pic - John sharing his point of view with Madhukar Khera |